heisenberglit/AirdropSol/README.md

 Usecase - If you have a royalty wallet for NFT holders and have snapshot of wallets taken and wants to airdrop SOL then use this repo.

-This has been tested on Devnet only.
+This has been tested on Devnet and Mainnet both but I would recommend you to first do the setup and try on devnet and then try on mainnet.

 ## Must have installed